chipslays/robot/README.md

 $robot->train([
     [
-        'question' => 'I want to buy coffee I would like to get some coffee. where can i buy your coffee where could I buy coffee. could i buy some coffee how to buy coffee?
-How to get coffee? to buy coffee get some coffee', 'answer' => 'You can buy coffee in our shop: st. Lenina 420', ],
+        'question' => 'buy coffee get some where can', 'answer' => 'You can buy coffee in our shop: st. Lenina 420', ],
     [
-        'question' => 'How much is coffee I would like to know how much coffee costs. hear how much coffee costs where to see the price of coffee find out the price of coffee How can I find out the price of coffee?
-Where are your prices for coffee?', 'answer' => 'Coffee costs $5',
+        'question' => 'how much coffee costs price coffee', 'answer' => 'Coffee costs $5',
     ],
 ]);